wevm/wagmi/docs/core/actions/getConnectorClient.md

 # getConnectorClient

-Action for getting a Viem `Client` object for the current connector.
+Action for getting a Viem `Client` object for the current or provided connector.

 ## Import